MoonBoi9001/Avalanche-node-quickstart-quide/Guide for Windows PC.md

     `./scripts/build.sh`

+7. Run the installer script.

         wget -nd -m https://raw.githubusercontent.com/ava-labs/avalanche-docs/master/scripts/avalanchego-installer.sh;\
         chmod 755 avalanchego-installer.sh;\
         ./avalanchego-installer.sh

     Press `2` for cloud provider.

     Press `n` if it doesn't show your IP (it didn't for me).

     Enter your IP that you use to connect to your server.

     Type `private` then type `on` to turn on state sync (unless you NEED the historical data, TIP: most don't).

+8. Check everything is working as intended.

     `sudo systemctl status avalanchego`

-The above line should show active (running), if it does then just press q and exit the server and give it a day to bootstrap, come back in 24 hours or so to check in on the progress :)
+    The above line should show `active (running)`, if it does then just press `q` and then exit the server, give it a day or so to finish bootstrapping.

+9. Check system output:

     `sudo journalctl -u avalanchego -f`

     This line enables to to read the system output and see when bootstrapping is nearly finished.

     Press `Ctrl + c` when you wish to stop reading node output.

 ## Next day tasks (Or after bootstrappoing is complete which takes about 24 hours AFAIK) Very important!: